nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Use of 2 flags to denote start and end time for appointment.
   * Pros: Immediate clarity on what fields to implement, and how to parse input string.
   * Cons: Strong dependence between 2 flags requires more fail-state management.

-**Aspect: Value to store `Appointment` as**

-* **Alternative 1 (current choice):** Use of raw `String` format for Appointment
-  * Pros: Far easier to parse and store as an object.
-  * Cons: Hard to extend upon in future use-cases, such as reminders, etc.

-* **Alternative 2:** Use of `DateTime`-related objects for Appointment
-  * Pros: More direct paths of feature extension in the long run.
-  * Cons: Translation to and from `DateTime` objects can be non-trivial.

-We are currently in the process of switching to Alternative 2, as Alternative 1 was chosen primarily for its fast implementation for the MVP.

 ### Delete Feature